OpenNyAI/schemes_chatbot_deprecated/README.md

 This will start the API on 8080 port on which you can open the docs of API as `http://localhost:8080/docs`

+#### Step 5: Set up an API key in database
+Once you setup and try to use the API you will face an authentication error.
+This initial error will trigger creation of tables in database.
+Now, You need to go to table 'jugalbandi_tokens' and mannualy create an API key.
+And then authorise the api with thje key you have created.

 Alternatively, we have provided docker file which you can use to make a docker image after making appropriate changes and deploy over a service.

 ## 3. How the bot works?